Lightning-AI/litgpt/tutorials/oom.md

 The context length (`block_size` in the code) plays a significant role in running models with attention.

 * The pretraining scripts are configured to use the full context length of the model to train.
-* The finetuning scripts are configured to use the longest sample length of the training data to avoid allocating unnecessary memory (`max_seq_length` in the code).
+* The finetuning scripts are configured to use the longest sample length of the training data to avoid allocating unnecessary memory (`--max_seq_length` argument).
   If that's longer than the model's context length, an error is raised.
 If you try to run a batch that is longer than this, an error is raised.

 However, your hardware may not support such large context lengths.
 Here's what you can do: